al-amin057/micro_project/README.md

 # Automated Car Parking System
 Al-Amin Hossain
 <br>
-Department of Computer Science and Engineering, Shahjalal University of Science and Technology, Sylhet 3114, Bangladesh
+Department of Computer Science and Engineering, Shahjalal University of Science and Technology, Sylhet-3114, Bangladesh
 <hr>
 <p align = "justify">We are pleased to present our project, completed under the guidance of <a href = "https://www.sust.edu/d/cse/faculty-profile-detail/859">Abdullah Al Noman</a> Sir, Lecturer, department of Computer Science & Engineering, SUST, as part of the "Microprocessor and Interfacing Lab" course (Course Code: CSE-368).
 Our team, Group 07, consisting of five members, has diligently worked on this project, combining our skills and knowledge to achieve the objectives set forth in this course.
 We are excited to share our findings and the outcomes of our hard work. </p>
 Here is our Project <a href="https://github.com/al-amin057/micro_project/blob/main/Project%20Proposal.pdf">Proposal Document</a>.
 Today we are presenting our project. <hr>